Ryūzu Falls

 Ryūzu Falls (龍頭滝, -taki, lit.
-"Dragon's Head Waterfall") is a waterfall located upstream from the Yugawa River which makes its way into Lake Yunoko and Lake Chūzenji.
+"Dragon's Head Waterfall") is a waterfall located upstream from the Yukawa River which makes its way into Lake Yunoko and Lake Chūzenji.
 It is located near Nikkō in Tochigi Prefecture, Japan.

 Ryūzu can be translated as 'Dragon's Head', and is so named because its twin falls are said to resemble a dragon's head.

+The middle stream of Ryūzu Falls.

+Near the upper end of the Ryūzu Falls stream.
+Taken from Ryuzu Bridge.

+Near the upper end of the Ryūzu Falls stream.